googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
-   > "**MappingNotFoundException** : Mapping for the local path provided is not found.
-Provide a File to be Mapped to the local path"
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

 1. If the target folder provided has been deleted previously :
-Throws a `TargetFolderDoesNotExistException` :
+Throws a `FileDoesNotExistException` :
-    >" **TargetFolderDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."

-## Get Pattern Matches API
+## Copy File API

-Intended to provide all the file and folder names which matches a specified pattern.
-It supports the use of multiple character (*) and single character (?) wildcards to specify multiple files and folders.
+Intended to copy a file from it's source location to a destination location.

-**Implementation:**  `getPatternMatches(pattern)`
+**Implementation:**  `copyFiles(sourceFilePaths,targetFolderPath)`

 **Parameters:**
+1. `sourceFilePaths` - String Array
+An array of Absolute local file paths in the Windows or Unix file system format of the files which are needed to be copied.
+2. `targetFolderPath` -  String
+ Absolute local folder path in the Windows or Unix file system format of the folder to which the files are needed to be copied to.

+**Return Values:**
+1. If the file mapping is found in the config :
+Copies all the files to the target folder.
+Doesn't return anything.

+1. If the target or source path mapping is not found in the config :
+Prompts the user by throwing a `MappingNotFoundException`   :
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

+1. If the target folder provided has been deleted previously :
+Throws a `FileDoesNotExistException` :
+    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."

+## Copy Folder API

+Intended to copy a folder from it's source location to a destination location.

+**Implementation:**  `copyFolders(sourceFolderPaths,targetFolderPath)`

+**Parameters:**
+1. `sourceFolderPaths` - String Array
+An array of Absolute local folder paths in the Windows or Unix file system format of the folders which are needed to be copied.
+2. `targetFolderPath` -  String
+ Absolute local folder path in the Windows or Unix file system format of the folder to which the folders are needed to be copied to.

+**Return Values:**
+1. If the folder mapping is found in the config :
+Copies all the folders to the target folder.
+Doesn't return anything.

+1. If the target or source path mapping is not found in the config :
+Prompts the user by throwing a `MappingNotFoundException`   :
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

+1. If the target folder provided has been deleted previously :
+Throws a `FileDoesNotExistException` :
+    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."

+## Find Files By Pattern API

+Intended to provide all the file names which matches a specified pattern.
+It supports the use of multiple character (*) and single character (?) wildcards to specify multiple files.

+**Implementation:**  `findFilesByPattern(pattern)`

+**Parameters:**
 `pattern` - String
-Absolute local path string expression in the Windows or Unix file system format.  eg, "C:\Desktop\*.txt", "/Downloads/file?.txt" etc.
+Absolute local file path string expression in the Windows or Unix file system format.  eg, "C:\Desktop\*.txt", "/home/file?.txt" etc.

 **Return Values:**
+1. `matches` - String Array
+Returns a string array representing the names of  files that matches the specified pattern.

+1. If the base folder mapping is not found in the config :
+Prompts the user by throwing a `MappingNotFoundException`   :
+   >**MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

+## Find Folders By Pattern API

+Intended to provide all the folder names which matches a specified pattern.
+It supports the use of multiple character (*) and single character (?) wildcards to specify multiple folders.

+**Implementation:**  `findFoldersByPattern(pattern)`

+**Parameters:**
+`pattern` - String
+Absolute local folder path string expression in the Windows or Unix file system format.  eg, "C:\Desktop\*", "/home/Folder?" etc.

+**Return Values:**
-`matches` - String Array
+1. `matches` - String Array
-Returns a string array representing the names of  files, directories, or folders that matches the specified pattern.
+Returns a string array representing the names of folders that matches the specified pattern.

+1. If the base folder mapping is not found in the config :
+Prompts the user by throwing a `MappingNotFoundException`   :
+   >**MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

+## Add File Mapping API
+Intended to add a new file mapping to the config.

+**Implementation:**  `addFileMapping(localPath, driveId)`

+**Parameters:**
+1. `localPath` - String
+Absolute local file path in the Windows or Unix file system format. eg, "C:\Desktop\MyFile.txt", "/home/MyFile.txt" etc.
+2. `driveId` - String
+Drive file id to which the above local file path is to be mapped.

+**Return Values:**
+1. If the file mapping is added successfully :
+Returns a number - `SUCCESS = 0`  to tell that the mapping has been added to the config successfully.
+1. If the file mapping is not added successfully :
+Returns a number - `FAILURE`  to tell that the mapping has not been added to the config successfully due to any of the following reasons -
+  * `INVALID_ABSOLUTE_PATH = 1` the local path provided may not be absolute,
+  * `INVALID_DRIVE_ID = 2` the drive id provided may be invalid or
+  * `DUPLICATE_MAPPING = 3` the local path provided has a mapping already present in the config.

+## Add Folder Mapping API
+Intended to add a new folder mapping to the config.

+**Implementation:**  `addFolderMapping(localPath, driveId)`

+**Parameters:**
+1. `localPath` - String
+Absolute local folder path in the Windows or Unix file system format. eg, "C:\Desktop\MyFolder, "/home/MyFolder" etc.
+2. `driveId` - String
+Drive folder id to which the above local folder path is to be mapped.

+**Return Values:**
+1. If the folder mapping is added successfully :
+Returns a number - `SUCCESS = 0`  to tell that the mapping has been added to the config successfully.
+1. If the folder mapping is not added successfully :
+Returns a number - `FAILURE`  to tell that the mapping has not been added to the config successfully due to any of the following reasons -
+  * `INVALID_ABSOLUTE_PATH = 1` the local path provided may not be absolute,
+  * `INVALID_DRIVE_ID = 2` the drive id provided may be invalid or
+  * `DUPLICATE_MAPPING = 3` the local path provided has a mapping already present in the config.